Skin-on-skin contact is when mothers and babies are put together

 The importance of skin to skin contact…

-the first few days with lots of [skin to skin] contact and skin to skin
+the first few days when/if they incorporate lots of skin to skin contact and skin to skin

 Want to ask any questions on skin to skin and breastfeeding or have your own newborn skin to skin contact advice?